 After several visits to Mei Gong massage, one thing stood out very clearly, their massage service levels were consistently good due to good training but their reception staff was a bit new and so it did contribute to some initial miscommunications such as providing the wrong requested service or even masseuses, but nothing catastrophic.
 The facilities themselves are satisfactory with exception to the back rooms where their Climate control is a bit lacking and so the rooms never quite cooled down. (this can easily be avoided by asking for a change in room.)

-Hong Kong Massage and Health Insurance for Expats in Hong Kong
+Hong Kong Expat Health Insurance who can provide full coverage for expats in Hong Kong.